centron-sg1/HAEC2Control/README.md

 ---

-##Configure the Add-on
+## Configure the Add-on

-Open the add*on configuration tab and enter:
+Open the add-on configuration tab and enter:

 `*`yaml
 aws_access_key_id: YOUR_ACCESS_KEY_ID